Tags >> High School

 Join our bloggers as they share their experiences on the challenges and joys of helping children succeed in school.

-This week we are excited to have a guest blog authored by Clare McIlwraith and Chris Whittington, a.k.a The Study Gurus.
-This dynamic duo specializes in teaching students how to study effectively.
+This week, SchoolFamily.com presents a guest blog authored by Clare McIlwraith and Chris Whittington, a.k.a The Study Gurus.
+This dynamic duo specializes in teaching student how to study effectively.
 They share their years of...
 Read more

 My fake Farah Fawcett wig is off to teachers who make a difference … kudos to teacher involvement in schools everywhere!

 Three years ago, we experienced our first elementary “Halloween Carnival” at our curr...
 Read more

 |Consequences of a Zero: How One Missing Grade Makes a Huge Difference

 Oct 24, 2011 - Posted by Livia McCoy in Teachers, SchoolFamily.com, School Supplies, School Success, Parenting, Parent Involvement, Middle School, Learning Disabilities, Kindergarten, Kids Reading, Kids Math, Kids Learning, Homework, High School, Fun Learning Activities, Elementary School, Back to School

 Many students do not understand how important it is to complete (and turn in) every single assignment.
 They think that missing a paper or two does not make much difference in their overall grade.
 I have tutored students befor...
 Read more

 My husband is an attorney.
 And surprising to many, that statement is not mutually exclusive of the fact that he is the funniest, silliest person I know, and the most likely to dress up in witch-drag as “Elph...
 Read more